 - Information on the reporting and decision-making system.

-b) Business Analysis
+B) Business Analysis negocio

-This should include a comprehensive description of the operating model:
+It should include a comprehensive description of the operating model:

 - Details of the products or services offered.